hongchris96/hongchris96/README.md

 **hongchris96/hongchris96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ### Intro:
-Builds web applications using React, Redux, Javascript, Ruby on Rails, Node.js, Express.js, MongoDB, and SQL.
+* Tools of Trade: React, Redux, Javascript, Ruby on Rails, Node.js, Express.js, MongoDB, and SQL.
-Hobbies: 🎾 Tennis, 💪 Gym, ⭐ Art
+* Hobbies: 🎾 Tennis, 💪 Gym, ⭐ Art

 ### Personal Projects:
 * Use Discord much?
 Why not try building one? <a href="https://disguy.herokuapp.com/#/" target="_blank">DisGuy</a>